tomgxz/Kraken/REPORT.md

   >

   - When creating the site, the user can select options that allow them to change the default styling properties of the site.
-  > These will be the options for color palettes and font families.
+  > These will be the options for colour palettes and font families.

   - The site owner can assign other users the ability to edit public or private sites, but there cannot be two people editing simultaneously.
   > This would be achieved by modifying the database structure to have a linking table between the User and Site tables.
 This is explained later in the design section.

-  - Accessibility and support: Automatic ARIA tag assignment inside website builder, accessibility analysis tools to ensure that the current color palette is acceptable, and adequate support for screen readers in created websites.
+  - Accessibility and support: Automatic ARIA tag assignment inside website builder, accessibility analysis tools to ensure that the current colour palette is acceptable, and adequate support for screen readers in created websites.
   >

   - Audience interaction features such as forms, social media feeds, and article posts.